Stanford COVID dashboards

 For the displays of Stanford testing results shown above, please note:

-- At the start of the pandemic through early September 2020, Stanford reported on its website a cumulative number of COVID-19 cases the university was aware of among faculty, staff, students and postdoctoral scholars, living in any location and receiving a test result through any provider.
-This count totaled 137 as of early September.
-As of Sept.
-14, the university has shifted to the above data reporting, which displays results of the surveillance testing now being provided on-site to students and employees by the university, along with separate cumulative numbers of COVID-positive cases the university has learned of.
+• The above data reporting displays results of the surveillance testing that has been provided on-site to students and employees by the university, along with separate cumulative numbers of COVID-positive cases the university has learned of.
 These cumulative numbers only include students living on or near the Stanford campus at the time of their positive test result.

 In the event of a positive test